NLPReViz/emr-nlp-server/README.md

 3. Start the Tomcat server (eg. using `$ catalina run` or `# service tomcat start` etc.).

-### Cleaning model files
-Receiving and handling feedbacks from the front-end ([emr-vis-web](https://github.com/trivedigaurav/emr-vis-web)) will modify the feedback management and model files contained in the *CATALINA_base/data* directory.
-If you wish to reset these management files, e.g. to restart a new experiment, follow the following steps:

-1. Copy [ResetDB.jar](ResetDB.jar) file into your _data_ directory.
-2. Run the command `java -jar ResetDB.jar 1` from the _data_ directory.

---

 Now follow the steps on [emr-vis-web](https://github.com/trivedigaurav/emr-vis-web) to setup the front-end application.

 ### Login
+The the rest calls to the server are protected with a [basic access http authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 The default login credentials are _"username"_ and _"password"_.
 You are encouraged to change them from https://github.com/trivedigaurav/emr-nlp-server/blob/master/src/frontEnd/serverSide/UserAuthentication.java when running the app on a publicly accessible server.

 [homebrew]: http://brew.sh/
 [git]: http://git-scm.com/